Implications of inertial subrange scaling for stably stratified mixing: Emergent phenomena

 \subsection{Length scales}

-Since we have observed $\Fr$ and $\Ri$ to be nearly independent of the Reynolds number, the decreasing potential energy before $\Res \approx 50$ implies that scales characteristic of the scalar exhibit a similar asymptotic trend.
-Recalling the scalar outer-scale associated with Obukhov-Corrsin similarity, $L_{OC}$ as presented in section \ref{sec:scalar_param}, we show the ratio of this outer-scale to the Ozmidov length scale, which remains approximately constant, in figure \ref{fig:scalar_out}a.
+Since we have observed $\Fr$ and $\Ri$ to be essentially independent of the Reynolds number, the relatively decreasing potential energy as $\Res$ increases for $Re_s \lessapprox 50$ implies that scales characteristic of the scalar should also exhibit a similar asymptotic trend.
+The scalar outer-scale associated with Obukhov-Corrsin similarity, $L_{OC}$ is defined in (\ref{eq:loc}).
+In figure \ref{fig:scalar_out}a, we plot the ratio of this outer-scale to the Ozmidov length scale $L_O$, as defined in (\ref{eq:scales_2}).

-Here, this value is transient until $\Res \approx 40$, where it appears to remain constant near $0.5$.
-This implies that the scaling $\chi \approx E_p N$ is valid in this high Reynolds number regime and that outer-scales of the scalar adjust to the regime associated by local isotropy.
-This is indeed a condition of a Obkhov-Corrsin subrange in anisotropic flows.
+As $Re_s$ increases, this ratio decreases for $Re_s \lessapprox 40.$ For larger $Re_s$, there is some evidence that the ratio remains constant near unity, suggesting of course that $L_{OC}$ anomalously scales with $L_O$.
+This implies that the scaling $\chi \approx E_p N$ is valid in this high Reynolds number regime and that outer-scales of the scalar adjust to the regime associated by local isotropy, which is indeed a condition of a Obkhov-Corrsin subrange in anisotropic flows.

-Length scales associated with mixing length models suggested by \citet{odier09} can also be shown to remain constant within our parameter regime.
+Length scales associated with the mixing length models suggested by \citet{odier09} can also be shown to remain constant in our large $Re_s$ regime, and indeed even for smaller $Re_s$.
 The scalar mixing length, $L_\rho$, and the momentum mixing length $L_m$, both defined by \citet{odier09} as

 are coupled via the turbulent Prandtl number $\Prt$, which here is very close to one, since